Cost of living guide

 Healthcare Costs

 Thailand is a global medical tourism destination with world-class hospitals.
-Vietnam's private healthcare is good and cheaper, but less polished.
+Vietnam's private healthcare is good and cheaper, but less polished outside HCMC and Hanoi.

 • Thailand private health insurance: $80–$150/month.
 Bumrungrad, BNH are internationally accredited